jspinak/brobot/docs/docs/preparing-folder-for-ai-project-creation.md

 ```
 Can you create a Brobot application in the folder web-scraper?

+Here are instructions on creating a Brobot application: https://jspinak.github.io/brobot/docs/ai-brobot-project-creation

 I have these images:
 - search-box.png - should be part of SearchState
 - results-list.png - should be part of ResultsState